inpsyde/vip-composer-plugin/README.md

 One of the things that it seems harder to grasp about the folder structure promoted by this plugins is why there are "dev paths" (plugins, themes, config and all the other folders in VIP Go structure) in the root of the project and same folders are **also copied** under `/vip` folder.

 The reason is quite simple.
-The reason to exist of `/vip` is to be a 1:1 mirror of the VIP Go Git repository.
+The reason to exist of `/vip` folder is to be a 1:1 mirror of the VIP Go Git repository.

 Which means that when using Composer, a folder like `/vip/plugins` will contain plugins that are installed via Composer.
 Same for themes and MU plugins.

-If, for any reason, developers want to use the same "project" repository to include plugins, MU plugins, themes without them being on a separate repo, it would mean that  `/vip/plugins` (or `/theme` or `/client-mu-plugins`) would contain, after composer install, a "mix" of third party dependencies required via Composer and custom packages written for the project, in the project repo.
+If, for any reason, developers want to use the same "project" repository to include plugins, MU plugins, themes without them being on a separate repo, it would mean that  `/vip/plugins` (or `/theme` or `/client-mu-plugins`) would contain, after composer install, a "mix" of third party dependencies required via Composer and custom packages written for the project.

 Because the latter should be surely kept under version control, while the former probably not, it would be necessary to rely on quite complex (and honestly hard to maintain) `.gitignore` configuration.

-By using separate folders, like this plugins does, the folders in root contain only custom work to be kept under version control, and then the command take care of copying them alongside other dependencies that Composer takes care of placing in proper place (thanks to a custom installer shipped with the plugin).
+By using separate folders, like this plugins does, the folders in root contain only custom work to be kept under version control, and then the command takes care of copying them, alongside other dependencies that Composer takes care of placing in proper place (thanks to a custom installer shipped with the plugin).

 This way the `/vip` folder can be completely Git-ignored and it also becomes completely disposable, which is a good things for folders that are automatically generated.